 DR PETER STEPHENSON

 Dr Stephenson’s background is as an environmental health practitioner and tertiary educator with research and professional interests in environmental health policy and practice, including Indigenous communities’ capacity building, professional education and curriculum development.
-Peter is currently the Deputy CEO of Batchelor Institute of Indigenous Tertiary Education.
+Peter is currently Director of Strategic Partnerships in the NT Department of Local Government, Housing and Community Development.

 DR ANN-MARGRET WITHERS